jupyterlab/jupyterlab/docs/source/extension/documents.rst

 that acts as data storage for the model's content.
 In JupyterLab 3.1, we introduced the package ``@jupyterlab/shared-models`` to swap ``ModelDB`` as a data storage to make 'documents' collaborative.
-We implemented these shared models using `Yjs <https://yjs.dev>`_, a high-performance CRDT for building collaborative applications that automatically sync.
-You can find all the documentation of Yjs `here <https://docs.yjs.dev>`_.
+We implemented these shared models using `Yjs <https://docs.yjs.dev>`_, a high-performance CRDT for building collaborative applications that automatically sync.
 At the moment, models contain both a ``ModelDB`` and a ``Shared Model`` instance, so it is possible to access ``ModelDB`` yet.